How Chronic Stress Influences Blood Sugar Levels During Pregnancy?

 Understanding these mechanisms is critical for addressing stress and promoting better metabolic health during pregnancy.

-Anna’s Pregnancy Stress and Blood Sugar Rollercoaster
+Anna’s Pregnancy Stress and Blood Sugar Rollercoaster:

 Meet Anna, a 32-year-old expectant mother juggling a demanding job and planning for her baby.
 During her second trimester, she began experiencing spikes in her blood sugar levels despite following a healthy diet.